Engee documentation

 Description

-The Rotational Inerter unit is a device that imparts torque proportional to the rate of change in relative angular velocity (angular acceleration) between ports.
-It is essentially an inertia unit that operates on the velocity difference between ports, rather than the absolute velocity.
+Block Rotational Inerter It is a device that gives a torque proportional to the rate of change in the relative angular velocity (angular acceleration) between the ports.
+In fact, this is an inertia unit that operates on the speed difference between ports, and not on absolute speed.

-This block can be used in models of high performance suspension systems or in modelling a passively tuned response of the mass-spring-shock absorber type.
+This unit can be used in models of high-performance suspension systems or in modeling a passively tuned reaction of the mass-spring-shock absorber type.

 The block is described by the following equations: